Isoaxe/instavatar/readme.md

 ### Set up Firebase locally

 Run `npm install -g firebase-tools` to install the Firebase CLI.
 Then run `firebase login` from the root directory.
-No need to initialise the various Firebase services (hosting, Firestore database and functions) as the initialisation files are already included within the app.
+No need to initialise the various Firebase services (hosting, Firestore database, functions and emulators) as the initialisation files are already included within the app.

 ### Development mode